reuters-graphics/graphics-components/src/components/Article/stories/docs/customWellWidths.md

 </Article>
 ```

-> Keep in mind, other tools, like our AI templates, use our default column widths, so customising those widths here may have downstream consequences for graphics made outside your code.

-If you're not using our `Block` component, you can still inherit the column widths from `Article` to create your own custom container using the article well dimensions by using [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) like this:
+If you're not using our `Block` component, you can still inherit the column widths from `Article` to create your own custom container with the article well dimensions by using [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) like this:

 ```svelte
 <div class="my-special-container">